-Yesterday’s post outlined one issue in deciding whether to put a categorical predictor variable into Fixed Factors or Covariates in SPSS GLM.
-That issue dealt with how SPSS automatically creates dummy variables out of any variable in Fixed Factors.
+Part 1 outlined one issue in deciding whether to put a categorical predictor variable into Fixed Factors or Covariates in SPSS GLM.
+That issue dealt with how SPSS automatically creates dummy variables from any variable in Fixed Factors.

-Another default to keep in mind is that SPSS will automatically create interactions between any and all variables in Fixed Factors.
-If you put 5 variables in Fixed Factors, you’ll get all 2-way, 3-way, 4-way, and even a 5-way interaction among those 5 variables.
+If you put 5 variables in Fixed Factors, you’ll get a lot of interactions.
+SPSS will automatically create all 2-way, 3-way, 4-way, and even a 5-way interaction among those 5 variables.

-In contrast, GLM doesn’t create any interactions automatically between Covariates or between Covariates and Fixed Factors.
+In contrast, SPSS GLM doesn’t create by default any interactions between Covariates or between Covariates and Fixed Factors.

-You can override this default quite easily.
-Just click on the Model button, then choose “Custom Model.”
+Just click on the Model button.
+Then choose “Custom Model.”
 You can then choose which interactions you do, or don’t, want in the model.

-So depending on whether or not you want interactions in the model, and whether your variables are already dummy coded, choosing Covariates or Fixed Factors for your categorical predictors can create a lot less work overriding defaults.
+If your choices match the defaults, choosing Covariates or Fixed Factors for your categorical predictors can create a lot less work overriding defaults.